Wealthsimple vs. Justwealth in 2026

-Justwealth and Wealthsimple are the #1 and #2 options on our newly-updated best robo advisors in Canada for 2024 list.
+Justwealth and Wealthsimple claim the top two spots in our updated guide to the best robo advisors in Canada for 2026

 JustWealth vs. Wealthsimple: Quick Comparison